ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 2. Open ComfyUI and look for nodes prefixed with "RyanOnTheInside" in the node browser.
 3. Check out the example workflows on Civitai to see how different features can be used.

-### Example Workflows on Civitai
+### Example and Tutorial Workflows on Civitai

-For a range of example workflows showcasing the capabilities of this node pack, visit my Civitai profile:
+For a range of example and tutorial workflows showcasing the capabilities of this node pack, visit my Civitai profile:

 [RyanOnTheInside Civitai Profile](https://civitai.com/user/RyanOnTheInside)

 ## 🚀 Key Features
+Particles are now reactive!
 ### 🎛️ Flex Features
 Dynamic control over various aspects of your workflow:
-- Modulate IPAdapters, Masks, and Images based on extracted features
+- Modulate IPAdapters, Masks, Images, and Particles based on extracted features
 - Features include: Audio, MIDI, Motion, Depth, Color, Time, and more
 - Create adaptive, responsive effects that evolve with your input data